fsu-nlp/structure-ai-lang-change/README.md

 # Exploring the Structure of AI-Induced Language Change in Scientific English

-This repository contains the code and data of the paper "Exploring the Structure of AI-Induced Language Change in Scientific English".
+This repository contains the code and data of the paper "Exploring the Structure of AI-Induced Language Change in Scientific English."

 ## Abstract